Music therapy

 Some common music therapy practices include developmental work (communication, motor skills, etc.) with individuals with special needs, songwriting and listening in reminiscence, orientation work with the elderly, processing and relaxation work, and rhythmic entrainment for physical rehabilitation in stroke survivors.
 Music therapy is used in medical hospitals, cancer centers, schools, alcohol and drug recovery programs, psychiatric hospitals, nursing homes, and correctional facilities.

-There is a broad qualitative and quantitative research literature base for music therapy.
-Music therapy is distinctive from Musopathy, which relies on a more generic and non-cultural approach based on neural, physical, and other responses to the fundamental aspects of sound.
+Music therapy is distinctive from musopathy, which relies on a more generic and non-cultural approach based on neural, physical, and other responses to the fundamental aspects of sound.

-Evidence suggests that music therapy is beneficial for all individuals, both physically and mentally.
-Benefits of music therapy include improved heart rate, reduced anxiety, stimulation of the brain, and improved learning.
+Music therapy might also incorporate practices from sound healing, also known as sound immersion or sound therapy, which focuses on sound rather than song.
+Sound healing describes the use of vibrations and frequencies for relaxation, meditation, and other claimed healing benefits.
+Unlike music therapy, sound healing is unregulated and an alternative therapy.

+Music therapy aims to provide physical and mental benefit.
 Music therapists use their techniques to help their patients in many areas, ranging from stress relief before and after surgeries to neuropathologies such as Alzheimer's disease.
-One study found that children who listened to music while having an IV inserted into their arms showed less distress and felt less pain than the children who did not listen to music while having an IV inserted.
-Studies on patients diagnosed with mental health disorders such as anxiety, depression, and schizophrenia have shown a visible improvement in their mental health after music therapy.
-The National Institute for Health and Care Excellence (NICE) have claimed that music therapy is an effective method in helping individuals experiencing mental health issues, and more should be done to offer those in need this type of help.
+Studies on people diagnosed with mental health disorders such as anxiety, depression, and schizophrenia have associated some improvements in mental health with music therapy.
+However, in many countries, including the United States, music therapists do not diagnose, so diagnosing mental disorders would not be within their scope of practice.The National Institute for Health and Care Excellence (NICE) has claimed that music therapy is an effective method in helping people experiencing mental health issues, and more should be done to offer those in need of this type of help.